Managing Cloud Infrastructure State Files

 Finally, copy all of the folders and files located in your project root

 .pulumi folder into the newly created bucket.
-Once copied, you should end up with paths similar to the following:
+Once copied, in your Amazon S3 bucket, you should end up with the following paths:

 In order to confirm everything works as expected, from your project root, simply run the

 webiny infocommand.
 If everything was done correctly, it should display the correct information (GraphQL API URL, Headless CMS GraphQL API URLs, …).

 Can State Files Contain Secrets or Passwords?
 How Are These Stored?If you’re passing secrets or passwords to cloud infrastructure resources in your cloud infrastructure (Pulumi) code, for example an API token from an external service, then it’s recommended that you mark them as secret.

 The easiest way to do this would be to use the pulumi.secret method, for example: